What is networking?

 - A proactive approach of developing relationships with people face-to-face who can give you advice, information and referrals.

-- To broadcast your availability in the job market and gain access to the positions that are not advertised or at times even created.
+- Allows you to broadcast your availability in the job market and gain access to the positions that are not advertised or at times even created.

 - About developing relationships where you are giving as well as receiving.